AFoeee/video-on-command-se-widget/README.md

  - A total of 15 predefined audio commands (by Suerion).

 ## New features:
+  - Added a dropdown list to each media command, which defines how a chat message is compared to the specified command string.
+   This way it is also triggered when the message contains additional content (e.g. *"!lurk till later"* or *"I'm in !lurk"*).
  - Switched for the access level selection from dropdown to a mix between dropdown and checkboxes.
-   There was also a `subscribers` option added.
+   Also added options for the individual subscription tiers.
  - Introduced two lists to the JavaScript, which hold field prefixes.
    Those prefixes coupled with structural conventions in 'Fields', should (hopefully) make it easier to append new media commands (like a Xth video command).
  - Set the number of predefined commands to 5 for each media type.
- - Added a dropdown list to each media command, which defines how a chat message is compared to the specified command string.
-   This way it is also triggered when the message contains additional content (e.g. *"!lurk till later"* or *"I'm in !lurk"*).
  - Added a case sensitivity option for the string comparison.
  - Media input fields with the "multiple" parameter set to true are now supported.
    If encountered, a random media is picked from the provided pool.